gardenlinux/gardenlinux/tests-ng/README.md

 `@pytest.mark.root(reason="Some reason, this is optional")`: This test is run as the root user, not as an unprivileged user.
 Use the optional `reason` argument to document why this is needed, in cases where this is not really obvious.

-`@pytest.mark.feature("a and not b")`: This test is only run if the boolean condition is true.
+`@pytest.mark.feature("a and not b", reason="Some reason, this is optional")`: This test is only run if the boolean condition is true.
 Use this to limit feature-specific tests.
+Use the optional `reason` argument to document why this is needed, in cases where this is not really obvious.

 `@pytest.mark.performance_metric`: This is a performance metric test that can be skipped when running under emulation.